-Exam adjustments require significant coordination by Disability Services, your School and the Exams Branch within UNSW Student Services.
-It is very important you check your student emails regularly for correspondence about your exams from Disability Services and from Exams Branch.
+Exam adjustments require significant coordination by Disability Services, your School and the Exams Team within UNSW Student Services & Systems.
+It is very important you check your student emails regularly for correspondence about your exams from Disability Services and from the Exams Team.

 NOTE: Eligibility for exam adjustments is assessed by the documentation provided by your Doctor or Health Professional and in consultation with your Disability Adviser.
 If you need assistance, contact us and register for support.